ADelRosarioH/jumping-spiders/README.md

 # jumping-spiders
-List of web crawlers to collect prices of everything in DR
+Web crawlers to collect prices of everything in Dominican Republic